bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

 ============  =========================================================================================
 Method        **'unlock'**
 ------------  -----------------------------------------------------------------------------------------
-Description   Lock RE Manager with the provided lock key to prevent other clients from modifying
+Description   Unlock RE Manager with the lock key used to lock the manager or the emergency lock
+              key.
+See the documentation for **lock** API for more details.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **lock_key**: *str*
-                  The lock key is an arbitrary non-empty string.
-Users/clients are expected to keep the key used to lock RE Manager and use it to unlock the manager or make API requests.
+                  The lock key must match the key used to lock RE Manager (with **lock** API) or the emergency lock key.
-                  If the lock key is lost by accident, then RE Manager may be unlocked using the emergency lock key.

 ------------  -----------------------------------------------------------------------------------------
 Returns       **success**: *boolean*
                   indicates if the request was processed successfully.